MyCode83/Url-Checkers/README.md

 # Url-Checkers
-A simple tool to check the HTTP status of multiple URLs.
+A simple tool to check the HTTP status of urls.

 # Install the required libraries with: